janripke/harc/README.md

 }
 ```

-## Check that the installation worked
+## Check the status of your installation

 Simply run `harc --help`.